-- 1 vehicle type A
+- 1 vehicle type A (A1 or A2)

-- 1 vehicle type B
+- 1 vehicle type B (B1 or B2)

 - 1 vehicle type C

 - Ground posts

 An independent medical service must be assigned to the spectators.

 1.4.2 First-aid room

 At least one bed, hot water supplies and adequate medical stores must be provided in a room or tent from which non-medical staff can be excluded.